Home Guides and Articles

 This rule is explained by the Natural Fire Protection Association (NFPA) as follows:

-"A chimney for residential-type or low-heat gas utilization equipment appliances shall extend at least 3 ft (0.9 m) above the highest point where it passes through a roof of a building and at least 2 ft (0.6 m) higher than any portion of a building within a horizontal distance of 10 ft (3 m)" (NFPA ANSI Z223.1, Section 10.5.2.1).
+"A chimney for residential-type or low-heat gas utilization equipment appliances shall extend at least 3 ft (0.9 m) above the highest point where it passes through a building's roof and at least 2 ft (0.6 m) higher than any portion of a building within a horizontal distance of 10 ft (3 m)" (NFPA ANSI Z223.1, Section 10.5.2.1).

 Chimney Pipe Buying Guide

-Please note that this code must be met with the 10-foot radius, clear of any obstruction at the top of your pipe before your cap is installed.
-This rule is in place to ensure proper draft for your unit.
-If you have any questions about whether your system meets code with regard to this requirement, feel free to call or email us, and we will be happy to help.
+Please note that this code must be met within the 10-foot radius and clear of any obstruction at the top of your pipe before your cap is installed.
+This rule ensures a proper draft for your unit.
+If you have any questions about whether your system meets your local code regarding this requirement, please call or email us; we will gladly help..

 Direct Vent and Pellet Vent Termination Caps